burlachenkok/burlachenkok.github.io/_posts/2023-11-02-FL-Privacy-From-Compressor-Accepted-on-DML2023.md

 ---

-The paper, titled **"Federated Learning is Better with Non-Homomorphic Encryption"**, has been accepted as part of the technical program for the [19th ACM International Conference on Emerging Networking EXperiments and Technologies (ACM CoNEXT 2023)](https://conferences2.sigcomm.org/co-next/2023/), Paris, a conference sponsored by the:
+The paper **"Federated Learning is Better with Non-Homomorphic Encryption"** has been accepted as part of the technical program for the [19th ACM International Conference on Emerging Networking EXperiments and Technologies (ACM CoNEXT 2023)](https://conferences2.sigcomm.org/co-next/2023/), a conference sponsored by:

 * [Association for Computing Machinery](https://www.acm.org/)
 * [Huawei Technologies Co.](https://huawei.com/)